dinocom33/djcrm/README.md

 # DJCRM (Django CRM)

 The Basic CRM Application is a simple Customer Relationship Management (CRM) system designed for managing organizations, teams, agents, leads, and customers.
 It provides a user-friendly interface for efficiently organizing and handling customer-related data.
-It is built with Django and PostgreSQL
+It is built with Django and PostgreSQL.
+### still in progress...

 ## Table of Contents